-Daniel Dombeck, PhD, is an Associate Professor and AT&T Research Fellow in the Department of Neurobiology at Northwestern University.
-He received his BSc in physics at The University of Illinois and his PhD in physics at Cornell University.
-He carried out postdoctoral research at Princeton University in the Department of Molecular Biology and The Princeton Neuroscience Institute.
-Dr. Dombeck’s lab has pioneered the development and use of sub-cellular resolution functional imaging in behaving mice and discovered rapid movement related activity patterns from nigrostriatal dopamine axons.
-He was a Chicago Biomedical Consortium Junior Investigator, a Klingenstein Fellow, a McKnight Foundation Scholar, and a recipient of the Whitehall Research Grant Award.
-He is the associate director of the Northwestern University Interdepartmental Neuroscience graduate program and the director of the NIMH Neurobiology of Information Storage Training Grant.
+Daniel Dombeck, PhD, is professor and AT&T research fellow in the department of neurobiology at Northwestern University, with a Wender-Lewis Teaching and Research Professorship.
+He received his BSc in physics from The University of Illinois and his PhD in physics from Cornell University.
+He carried out postdoctoral research at Princeton University in the department of molecular biology and The Princeton Neuroscience Institute.
+Dr. Dombeck’s lab has pioneered the development and use of subcellular resolution functional imaging in behaving mice and discovered rapid, movement-related activity patterns from dopamine neurons in the nigrostriatal pathway, a brain circuit that controls movement and balance.
+He was a Chicago Biomedical Consortium Junior Investigator, a Klingenstein Fellow, a McKnight Foundation Scholar and a recipient of the Whitehall Research Grant Award.
+He is the associate director of the Northwestern University interdepartmental neuroscience graduate program and the director of the NIMH Neurobiology of Information Storage Training Grant.

 Associated Grants